Watch the story.

 The Turning Point

-What started as a way to stay sane became a body of work.
+What started as a way to stay sane turned into something he didn't expect.
+Somewhere in those long nights he stopped running and gave his life to Jesus Christ, right there in the cell, and the music changed with him.
 The songs traveled.
 People started listening.
-First to the story, then to the music.
+First to the story, then to the music, then to the fact that a man with nothing kept showing up anyway.
 The come-up from inside put him on a trajectory most rappers never see, even with full studios behind them.
 Real fans.
 Real streams.
 A runway already half built before he's even walked it.
+What looks like a come-up he calls grace.

 The Mission

 He's not asking for sympathy.
 He's asking you to listen.
+He gives God the credit, but he hasn't gone soft about any of it.
 If he can build a career out of a cell, you can build whatever you've been putting off from wherever you're sitting.
 The come-up is contagious.

 Music from inside.